 How to Create Interactive Design in Sketch, and Export HTML

-On this tutorial we’ll start from this basic interaction.
+On this tutorial, we’ll start from this basic interaction.

-Once in Timeline, you can see that a second State was already created for you.
+Once in Interaction Editor, you can see that a second State was already created for you.
 States start from your original artboard or group design, but allow you to change the properties of the layers you wish to animate.
 In other words, you can override the original state of the artboard.

 Create an Action